Back to California

 Limits and Unknowns

-• The law does not apply to local government officials working in charter cities or counties.
+• The law does not apply to local government officials serving on behalf of charter cities or charter counties.

 Bill History